scinode/node-graph/docs/source/concept/node.rst

 .. note::

-   One can run nodetree inside a executor, and in this way, one can create nodes dynamically base on the results of other nodes.
+   One can run nodegraph inside a executor, and in this way, one can create nodes dynamically base on the results of other nodes.

 Use Node